ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

 We created an application where the user can view the status of a meeting room in Augmented Reality by scanning the room name/picture.

-We used [Image Recognition in ViroReact](https://docs.viromedia.com/docs/ar-image-recognition) to achieves this:
+We used [Image Recognition in ViroReact](https://docs.viromedia.com/docs/ar-image-recognition) to achieve this.

 [video]